WoojinPark-Jay/leetcode_Python_SQL/README.md

 # leetcode_python
-Leetcode Python Solution.
+Leetcode Python & SQL Solution.
 Daily Coding for improving problem solving skills and preparing for Data Scientist interview

 # Overview
 - This could be a daily coding practice place for me.